By Samantha Ancona Esselmann, Ph.D., a 23andMe Ancestry Scientist

 In our ongoing efforts to deliver a more intuitive and comprehensive 23andMe Ancestry Composition report, we’ve released a new feature called “Recent Ancestry in the Americas” for customers with ancestry from Central America, South America, and the Caribbean.
 In tandem with 23andMe’s Ancestry Composition report, this new feature enables these customers to explore their heritage in a more recent timeframe — following the mixing of historically separate populations that occurred in the Americas over the last few hundred years.

-In addition, customers with ancestry from Jamaica, Haiti, and 10 other countries in the Caribbean may see an exciting new level of detail about places their ancestors may have lived, in the form of more granular maps.
+In addition, customers with ancestry from Jamaica, Haiti, and 10 other countries in the Caribbean may see an exciting new level of detail about places their ancestors may have lived.
+This is in the form of more granular maps.
 Over time, these maps will continuously update to reflect the growing size and diversity of 23andMe’s database.

 (new countries marked in green)